jadavis30/book-search/README.md

 # Google Book Search using MERN

 ## Description
 This book search engine allows a user to search for a book using keywords.
 A list of books then displays with an image, author, and description.
 Users can then save books (once logged in) to review later, or delete them from their local storage.
-This project had the initial code provided and then was modified to use GraphQL.
+This project had the initial code provided and then was modified to use GraphQL and connected with MongoDB Atlas.
 [Google Book Search](https://desolate-island-52588.herokuapp.com/)

 ## Table of Contents